jazzband/pip-tools/CONTRIBUTING.md

 to abide by the [Contributor Code of Conduct](https://jazzband.co/about/conduct) and follow the [guidelines](https://jazzband.co/about/guidelines).

+## Getting started

+Install tox:

+    pip install tox

+Create a virtual environment, with `pip-tools` in development mode and its test dependencies, using your current python version:

+    tox --devenv .venv -e py

+Activate the virtual env:

+    source ./.venv/bin/activate

 ## Project Contribution Guidelines

 Here are a few additional or emphasized guidelines to follow when contributing to pip-tools:

-- Install pip-tools in development mode and its test dependencies with `pip install -e .[testing]`.
 - Check with `tox -e checkqa` to see your changes are not breaking the style conventions.
-- Always provide tests for your changes.
+- Always provide tests for your changes, use `tox -e coverage` to run the tests with coverage reports.
 - Give a clear one-line description in the PR (that the maintainers can add to [CHANGELOG](CHANGELOG.md) afterwards).
 - Wait for the review of at least one other contributor before merging (even if you're a Jazzband member).
 - Before merging, assign the PR to a milestone for a version to help with the release process.